team20/team20.github.io/advanced_command_construction.md

 ===
 Sometimes the behavior of a command needs to change depending on the environment.
 Sometimes you need to run multiple commands in a sequence, and the commands change depending on the conditions.
 However, directly binding a command to a button/`Trigger`/`JoystickButton` gives you little flexibility to change the behavior.
-Using `DeferredCommand` and `CommandComposer`, you can create commands on the fly which have different behavior when you run them in a match.
+Using `DeferredCommand`, you can create commands on the fly which have different behavior when you run them in a match.
-Depending the conditions you're using, you may not need `CommandComposer`.
-However, you will always use `DeferredCommand` when you use `CommandComposer`.
+Depending on your exact scenario, you may also need `CommandComposer` to create command sequences.

+Also, sometimes you have a long command sequence(usually for autos,) and you'd prefer not to clog up `RobotContainer`.
+CommandComposer also solves that problem.

 CommandComposer
 ===
 `CommandComposer` is a way to create long command groups without clogging up `RobotContainer`.
-To use it, create a static method in it, and put your logic in there.
-Your logic might check some conditions and change the `CommandGroup` accordingly.
+To use it, create a static method in `CommandComposer` with a return type of `Command`, and write some logic.
+Your logic might check some conditions and change a `CommandGroup` accordingly.
 It might just accept a few parameters, and pass them along to certain commands.

 Example
 ---